kzdev-net/kzdev.perfutils/Source/Docs/articles/stringbuildercache-benchmarks.md

 ﻿# StringBuilderCache Benchmarks

 The benchmark tests for the `StringBuilderCache` are simple comparisons of the throughput time and memory consumption differences between using the `StringBuilderCache` and the standard `StringBuilder` class (instantiating a new instance for each use).
-There are just two benchmark scenarios, one for a single thread that repeatedly uses the `StringBuilder` class, and one for a multi-threaded scenario where multiple threads are using the `StringBuilder` class simultaneously.
+There are just two benchmark scenarios, one for a single thread that repeatedly uses the `StringBuilder` class, and one for a multi-threaded scenario where multiple threads are using `StringBuilder` class instances simultaneously.
 The results are presented in the following sections.

 ## Benchmark Setup